 Junior High Math Curriculum

-In Junior High Math at Jasper School, we use the Saxon Math Curriculum with a few other personal touches and influences.
+In Junior High Math at Jasper School, we use the Carnegie Middle School Math Solutions with a few other personal touches and influences.
 We try to balance working hard and having fun in math class.
 We have many of the same routines in 6th, 7th, and 8th grades.

 Meet the Teacher

 Hello!
 My name is Aaron Basnett.
-I teach Junior High Mathematics, Spelling, and Art.
-I live in the Jasper School District with my loving wife and two sons.
+I teach Junior High Mathematics and Speling.
+I live in the Jasper School District with my two sons.
 I think so much of this school and its people that I want my children walking these halls during their childhood.
-I have taught at this school for eleven years.
+I have taught at this school for fifteen years.
 I taught fourth grade for two years.
-I have taught Junior High for the last nine years.
-I also coached track for four years.
+I have taught Junior High for the last thirteen years.
+I am the head basketball coach here at Jasper, back at the helm after a short stint as JV and PeeWee coach.
+I also coached track for five years.
 My hobbies include playing with my sons, working outside around the house and watching, coaching, and playing sports.

 I was born in May of 1980 five days before Mt.
 St. Helens erupted.
 I lived in Princeton, Indiana for the first nine years of my life.
 It was during this time that my lifelong love for math, baseball, and basketball began.